gradio-app/gradio/guides/Gradio_ONNX_on_Hugging_Face.md

 ## How to contribute Gradio demos on HF spaces using ONNX models

 * Add model to the [onnx model zoo](https://github.com/onnx/models/blob/main/.github/PULL_REQUEST_TEMPLATE.md)
-* Create an account on Hugging Face: https://huggingface.co/join
+* Create an account on Hugging Face [here](https://huggingface.co/join).
 * See list of models left to add to ONNX organization, please refer to the table with the [Models list](https://github.com/onnx/models#models)
-* Add Gradio Demo under your username, see blog for setting up Gradio Demo on Hugging Face: https://huggingface.co/blog/gradio-spaces
+* Add Gradio Demo under your username, see this [blog post](https://huggingface.co/blog/gradio-spaces) for setting up Gradio Demo on Hugging Face.
-* Request to join ONNX Organization: https://huggingface.co/onnx
+* Request to join ONNX Organization [here](https://huggingface.co/onnx).
 * Once approved transfer model from your username to ONNX organization
 * Add a badge for model in model table, see examples in [Models list](https://github.com/onnx/models#models)